mousseng/xitools/README.md

 - `me` is a simple hud for displaying the player's basic status
 - `tgt` is a simple hud for display the target's basic status
 - `tracker` is a primitive ability tracker tailored for the author
+- `rcheck` makes it easy to check party/alliance readiness by asking and doing the tallying for you
+- `xp` is a shitty exp tracker. you should probably just use watchexp instead

 ### libs
 - `lin/ffxi` has a bunch of utility-ish functions around ashita/ffxi tools